Dreams Come True Farm

 The Paso Fino is a naturally gaited light horse breed dating back to horses imported to the Caribbean from Spain.
 Pasos are prized for their smooth, natural, four-beat, lateral ambling gait; they are used in many disciplines, but are especially popular for trail riding.

-Spanish Jennett
+Spanish Jennet

 Andalusion